Kaysims/Grip-Club/README.md

 ### Languages :
 * HTML - Used to give the content and structure to the site.
 * CSS - Used to style the site.
-* JavaScript - Used to create the responsive hamburger icon for mobile and tablet site.
+* JavaScript - Used to create the responsive hamburger icon for mobile and tablet sites.

 ### Programmes used :
 * [Balsamiq](https://balsamiq.com/) - Used to create wireframes.